Our 365-Acre Classroom at South Whidbey State Park

 Our adaptive program focuses on meeting the social/emotional needs of our children during this time while diving into interdisciplinary hands-on projects that ignite nature connection, creative problem-solving, and resilience.
 We launched our "Online Outdoor School" on March 23rd with great success, working closely with our families to ensure all children have access to the learning being offered.
 We are signing together, breathing together, creating together, and sharing our explorations of nature close-to-home.
 Calyx has always offered a responsive education and we are grateful that our pedagogy and infrastructure allows us to easily adapt to these times.

-Now offering a special new program for families looking to supplement their child(ren)'s at-home-learning with nature connection, social/emotional literacy, and gentle interdisciplinary creative projects.
+Now offering a special new online outdoor program for families looking to supplement their child(ren)'s at-home or conventional learning with connection, social/emotional literacy, and nature-based learning.

 The Calyx Difference